jon-chun/jon-chun/README.md

 > The ***National Endowment for the Humanities (NEH) Distinguished Teaching Professor** honors a member of Kenyon’s humanities faculty who has displayed excellence in teaching and has developed a ***compelling vision*** of how the professorship would enhance the study of the humanities at the College.
 For the purpose of the Professorship, we interpret the "humanities" as broadly as NEH does -- that is, as ***encompassing not only the disciplines in our own Humanities Division but also all other disciplines that examine historical, literary, and philosophical questions about the human condition***.
 The professorship is funded by the earnings from an endowment created by a grant from the NEH and gifts from friends of Kenyon.
 The NEH Professorship is a three year term.

-Our AI research and DHColab were collaboratively developed and the cirrculum is currently co-taught by a technology expert (Jon Chun) and an accomplished academic (Katherine Elkins).
+Our AI research and DHColab were collaboratively developed and the cirriculum is currently co-taught by a technology expert (Jon Chun) and an accomplished academic (Katherine Elkins).
 Both have broad experiences, publications, and interests transcending traditional domain boundaries.
-Administrative support was provided with a ***3 year National Endowment for the Humanities (NEH) appointment*** described here.
+Administrative support was provided with a ***3-year National Endowment for the Humanities (NEH) appointment*** described here.

 >Kate Elkins is developing a Digital Humanities program, an innovative curriculum involving the place of computation and artificial intelligence in the humanities, and a faculty-student research Colab.